Intentional Development at Banner

 “Great things are done by a series of small things brought together.” – Vincent Van Gogh

-A significant facet of each day’s programming here at Banner is built around the intentional social and emotional development of each and every camper.
-Each child who attends camp comes with their own gifts and talents, strengths and weaknesses, preferences and dislikes.
-At Banner, we have the unique opportunity to meet each child where they are at and help them develop into positive, happy and successful individuals.
-We work hard all summer long to help prepare Banner campers to make positive a difference in their families, schools and communities.
+Here at Banner, we build our programming the intentional social and emotional development of each and every camper.
+Each child who attends camp comes with their own gifts and talents, strengths and weaknesses, likes and dislikes.
+At Banner, we have the unique opportunity to meet each child where they are and help them develop into positive, happy, and successful people.
+We work hard all summer long to help prepare Banner campers to make a positive difference in their families, schools, and communities.

 Empathy

-Empathy is defined as the ability to understand and share the feelings of another.
+Empathy is defined as the ability to understand and share the feelings of others.
 Empathy is a vital characteristic to develop moral and prosocial behavior.
-It allows us to consider the perspectives of others and to authentically care for one another.
+It allows us to consider the perspectives of others and to care authentically for one another.

 According to the Greater Good Science Center at UC Berkeley, empathy is important because it helps children “understand the perspectives, needs and intentions of others” and is a “building block of morality and a key ingredient of successful relationships in school and beyond.”

-- Children who are empathetic are more like to share, help and comfort others.
+- Children who are empathic are more likely to share, help and comfort others.

 - Higher levels of empathy make children more kind to and inclusive of their classmates.